Jefferson County Wisconsin assistance programs.

 Emergency food pantries support low income as well as struggling Jefferson County families.
 Hundreds of residents get assistance each year. there are mobile pantries, Meals on Wheels services for the homebound, and intake sites for state or federal government support such as food stamps.
 Find more details on Jefferson County free food pantries.

 Money Management International can be reached at (866) 336-0624.
 The main program administered is debt and credit counseling, however they can also assist with housing needs.
 While they can provide a little of this themselves, they can also advise people on their best options for debt help.
 All solutions will be explored with counselors from the non-profit, including debt management plans and how to get government help for debt.

 Local churches and Catholic Charities partner together to help the working poor, seniors, and low income families.
 The services are wide ranging and include everything from emergency financial aid for housing and energy bills to free food and meals.
 Case managers can also offer referrals to a number of Jefferson County non-profit agencies and government programs as well, including resources such as food stamps or heating assistance.
 Hundreds of local families receive support from Catholic Charities.
-Click for more details.
+Read more on Madison Wisconsin region Catholic Charities.

 Jefferson County Bethel House is another faith based charity.
 This organization mostly focuses on housing issues, but other social services may be provided too.
 There will be emergency shelters as well as low income and transitional housing provided for veterans, single parents, and the formerly homeless.

 Depending on funding levels, other services may include financial aid for paying back rent, or the charity may have grants for energy bills.
 Free food, meals, and other case management services are available from Bethel House as well.
-Continue.
+Continue with Bethel House Services.